HomePricing & costs › Technology & AI

 The three errors behind 78% of SAT penalties to restaurants

-The first is the most frequent: using the generic key 90111500 for all tickets excludes corporate clients who need a specific expense category to deduct.
-The second triggers automatic alerts in the SAT risk profile — three or more late tickets in a semester can trigger a desk audit that freezes operations for up to 90 days.
-The third occurs when a cashier manually corrects the XML without updating the POS, creating discrepancies an auditor finds in seconds.
-The fix is not hiring more accountants; it is integrating the POS directly with the PAC so no ticket crosses midnight without a digital stamp.
-Electronic invoicing costs for restaurants vary by ticket volume and integration level.
-A basic PAC charges between $0.50 and $1.20 MXN per certified CFDI; a restaurant with 800 monthly tickets pays between $400 and $960 MXN per month in stamps alone.
-Monthly subscription plans from the most common PAC providers range from $299 MXN (up to 300 CFDIs) to $1,499 MXN (up to 3,000 CFDIs), with overages at $0.90–$1.50 MXN per unit.
+The first hits hardest: using the generic key 90111500 on every ticket locks out corporate clients who need a specific expense category to deduct, and they notice.
+The second sets off automatic alerts in the SAT's risk profile, three or more late tickets in a semester is enough to trigger a desk audit that can freeze operations for 90 days.
+The third shows up when a cashier hand-corrects the XML without updating the POS, leaving a discrepancy an auditor finds in seconds.
+Hiring more accountants fixes none of this.
+Wiring the POS directly to the PAC does, so no ticket ever crosses midnight unstamped.
+Ticket volume and integration level move the real cost of e-invoicing for a restaurant more than anything else.
+A basic PAC charges $0.50 to $1.20 MXN per certified CFDI, so a location with 800 monthly tickets pays $400 to $960 MXN a month in stamps alone.

 How much does electronic invoicing cost for a restaurant: real price ranges by volume?